MeganNyhan/CI_PP4_Donegal_Courts/README.md

 <p> Post: </p>
 <li> This post model will allow me to post onto the site, and create the required variables fields.</li>
-<li> It is used by several users to post blog post to the site, there for it uses a Foreign Key. </li>
+<li> It is used by the admin to post blog posts to the site, there for it uses a Foreign Key as an ID of the admin/ author. </li>
 <li> It includes the following fields: title, title_tag, featured_image, snippet, author, body and post_date.</li>

 <p> Comment: </p>